strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 `demo-app` access to your account.

 >`bob` and `demo-app` are preregistered sample data values included with the auth server.
-StrongLoop API Gateway [includes this data out-of-box](https://github.com/strongloop/strong-gateway/blob/master/server/boot/create-sample-data.js#L2-L5) for demo purposes.
+StrongLoop API Gateway [includes this data out of the box](https://github.com/strongloop/strong-gateway/blob/master/server/boot/create-sample-data.js#L2-L5) for demo purposes.

 Click "Allow" to approve the permission request.
 You should see: